The first medical school in the United Kingdom was established at the University of Edinburgh in 1726.

-The first medical school in the United Kingdom was established at the University of Edinburgh in 1726.
 Medical education prior to this was based on apprenticeships and learning from observation.
-Professors of medicine did very little if any training of students.
+Professors of Medicine did very little if any training of students.
 Few students graduated as physicians during this earlier period.

-The earliest example of this earlier style of medical training in Britain was in 1123 at St Bartholomew’s Hospital, now part of Queen Mary, University of London.
+The earliest example of this earlier style of medical training in the UK was in 1123 at St Bartholomew’s Hospital, now part of Queen Mary, University of London.
 The first Chair of Medicine at a British university was established at the University of Aberdeen in 1497, although this was only filled intermittently and there were calls “for the establishment of a medical school” in 1787.

 Medical teaching has taken place erratically at the University of Oxford since the early 16th century, and its first Regius Professor of Physic was appointed in 1546.
-Teaching was reformed in 1833 (and again in 1856), but the current medical school was not founded until 1936.
+Teaching was reformed in 1833 (and again in 1856), but the current medical school was not founded until 1946.

 The University of St Andrews established a Chair of Medicine in 1772, but did not have a medical school (at Dundee) until 1897.
-The Linacre Readership in Medicine at the University of Cambridge was founded in 1524, and the Regius Professor of Physic was established in 1540.

-Teaching was reformed in 1829, but the current medical school was established in 1976.
-Teaching of apprentices was first recorded in 1561 at St Thomas’s Hospital, London, and formalised between 1693 and 1709.
+Teaching of apprentices was first recorded in 1550 at St Thomas’s Hospital, London, and formalised between 1693 and 1709.

 Surgery was seen as a separate profession, initially learned by barber-surgeons through apprenticeship and regulated by its guild, and later by examination by the Royal Colleges of Surgery in England, Edinburgh, Glasgow, and Ireland.